metaspace2020/sm-webapp/src/tours/diagnostics/steps/10-scores.md

 query: {show: 4}
 ---

 The metabolite-spectrum match (MSM) score quantifies our confidence in an annotation (the closer to 1, the better).
-It evaluates whether signals in the match against the theoretical isotope pattern for the molecular formula.
+It evaluates the degree to which signals in the data match the theoretical isotope pattern for the molecular formula.

 It is composed from the following measures:
 - &rho;<sub>spatial</sub> quantifies the correlation between ion images of the isotope peaks.
 The score compares the principal peak against all others, weighted by the theoretical abundances